 Power Posing – Amy Cuddy’s Pseudoscience

-You might have stumbled upon one of her TED talks in recent years, you know, the ones in which psychologist Amy Cuddy talks ‘power posing’.
-Admittedly, the argument that she weaves is rather?convincing, and her helpful advice for dealing with stress is most compelling.
-But how much of this claim is actually evidence-based research, and which part is?abusing authority to stretch the scientific truth?
+You might have stumbled upon one of her TED talks in recent times, the ones in which psychologist Amy Cuddy talks ‘power posing’.
+Admittedly, the argument that she weaves is rather convincing, and her helpful advice for dealing with stress is most compelling.
+But how much of this claim is actually evidence-based research, and how much abusing authority to stretch the scientific truth?

 Table of Contents